dwjoyce/pythonbook/Walking along data.rst

 Round and round
 ---------------

 Python actually has two ways of repeating a block of code, something we call looping.
 The first method which we have already covered is by using the ``while`` keyword.
 The ``while`` statement includes a test (a boolean expression) that can change over time, thus affecting how many times the following block of code is run.
-Effectively the block of code is repeated while that expression remains True.
-It stops repeating when the expression becomes False.
+Effectively the block of code is repeated while that expression remains ``True``.
+It stops repeating when the expression becomes ``False``.

 For example, if we want to print out the numbers up to 10, then on the interactive shell we could do the following::